Helix Design System

 My goal in building Helix was to unify Lone Wolf’s various products, all built at different times by different teams.
 Many were acquired as the company grew.
 However, my long-term vision was a cohesive suite of products that functioned as an enterprise solution.
 We are currently building with Helix 2, which is technically Helix 3.
 But I digress.

-To date, we’ve built accounting, digital paperwork, digital forms, eSignature, analytics, and reporting application with Helix’s React library.
+To date, we’ve built accounting, digital paperwork, digital forms, eSignature, analytics, and reporting applications with Helix’s React library.
 And that’s not including smaller-scale projects and the multitude of mockups the UX team has created for proof-of-concept apps.

 Having a Figma library makes it infinitely quicker for our UX designers to build gorgeous UI designs, all while staying consistent with our unified look and feel.
-The screens below are all from different products that the UX team redesigned using the Helix Design System.
+The screens above are all from different products that the UX team redesigned using the Helix Design System.